WVAviator/capti/README.md

         fi
 ```

-Note: Running shell scripts before or after your tests is entirely optional - it's fine to start your server manually and then run Surf, just understand that if your server is not running, your tests will fail (obviously).
+Note: Running shell scripts before or after your tests is entirely optional - it's fine to start your server manually and then run Capti, just understand that if your server is not running, your tests will fail (obviously).

 ### Variables